 Meanwhile, audio effects plugins are components that can be used in your DAW to create, change, or monitor specific sounds.
 They come in different formats — AU, VST2, VST3, AAX — although you generally won’t need to bother with hemming and hawing over which version to pick.
 (If you want to know more, however, here’s a good primer.)

-Today, we’re highlighting the best free music production software you can download today.
-That includes the best free DAW for each operating system — Apple Garageband for Mac, Cakewalk by Bandlab for Windows — and eight must-have plugins that you should download and start using in your sessions right now.
-Some are free versions of paid plugins, while others are wholly unique pieces of software that are essential for any music producer’s toolbox.
-Let’s dive in.
+Today, we’re highlighting the best free music production software you can download right now.
+That includes the best free DAW for each operating system — Apple Garageband for Mac, Cakewalk by Bandlab for Windows — and eight must-have plugins that you should download and start using in your sessions.
+Some, like Arcade, are free versions of paid plugins, while others are wholly unique pieces of software that are essential for any music producer’s toolbox.

 Pros: Easy to use at any skill level, comes with professional-level FX and instruments